viksl/kritapluginpiemenu/README.md

         https://github.com/viksl/kritapluginpiemenu
         (on the right side there's a green button labeled Code, press it then click on Download ZIP)
-    2. Open the zip file and locate file "kritapluginpiemenu.zip" inside
-    3. Open Krita
+    2. Open Krita
-    4. Inside Krita in the top menu: Tools - Scripts - Import Python Plugin...
+    3. Inside Krita in the top menu: Tools - Scripts - Import Python Plugin...
-    5. In the pop up window open the file "kritapluginpiemenu.zip" from step 2.
+    4. In the pop up window open the file "kritapluginpiemenu-main.zip" from step 1.
-    6. Restart Krita
+    5. Restart Krita

     Method B